rocknswimmer/GroceryList/README.md

 **<span style="text-decoration:underline;">Installation and Set up:</span>**

 1. Run npm install to install dependencies
-2. Create a .env file and fill in the the following information that pertains to your database instance.
+2. Create a .env file and fill in the the following with the information that pertains to your database instance.
   PGUSER = ''
   PGHOST = ''
   PGDATABASE = ''